Install WordPress

 The general instructions are:

-1. Switch to the root Linux user
+1. Login as the root Linux user, and then

-2. Login as the MariaDB root user
+2. login as the MariaDB root user.

 Specifically, we do the following on the command line: